slhome2010/attributipro.doc/docs/general-info/theory.md

 ```

 :::tip Important!
 Attribute values are linked to specific products.
-If no value is provided, attribute analysis is not possible.
+If a value is not specified — attribute analysis is not possible.
 :::

 ### Connection with Products